Userkare: As a legitimate ruler

-The Egyptologists William Stevenson Smith, William C. Hayes and Nicolas Grimal believe that Userkare briefly ruled Egypt either as a legitimate stopgap ruler or as a regent with queen Iput I. Indeed, Teti's son Pepi I reigned for circa 50 years, indicating that he was probably very young at the death of his father, too young to immediately assume the throne.
+The Egyptologists William Stevenson Smith, William C. Hayes and Nicolas Grimal believe that Userkare briefly ruled Egypt either as a legitimate stopgap ruler or as a regent with queen Iput I. Indeed, Teti's son Pepi I reigned for c.
+50 years, indicating that he was probably very young at the death of his father, too young to immediately assume the throne.
 The theory that Userkare was merely a regent is rejected by Naguib Kanawati, on the basis that Userkare seems to have been mentioned on the Turin canon which otherwise lists only kings, is present in the Abydos king list and holds full royal titulary, something reserved exclusively to reigning pharaohs.

 In support of the hypothesis that Userkare was a legitimate stopgap ruler, Grimal stresses that he is well attested by historical and contemporaneous sources, in particular the South Saqqara Stone.
 This seems in contradiction with the idea that, being illegitimate, he was victim of a damnatio memoriae by his successor Pepi, whereby Pepi would have attempted to erase all memory of Userkare from official records.

 In addition, there is no direct evidence of difficulties associated with Pepi I's rise on throne in the archaeological record, which one could expect had Userkare been a usurper.
 Rainer Stadelmann and Michel Baud stress that there is no clear evidence for a damnatio memoriae targeting Userkare.
 For example his funerary complex may have been planned yet never erected, which they find would provide a better explanation for its absence than a "speculative" attempt on Pepi I's behalf to erase traces of his predecessor's rule.
 Alternatively Userkare may have been legitimate yet only reigned jointly with Pepi I in a true coregency, although as the Egyptologist Christoffer Theis points out this hypothesis lack direct evidence.